-I had the idea to incorporate “Chef Inspired Dishes” into Little Leopard Book a few months before and after working with Quality Social on several Boys & Girls Club Events, like the Scavenger Hunt this summer, I was able to set up an interview with their extremely talented chef.
+I had the idea to incorporate “Chef Inspired Dishes” into the blog a few months before and after working with Quality Social on several Boys & Girls Club Events, like the Scavenger Hunt this summer, I was able to set up an interview with their extremely talented chef.

-I’ve broken the two dishes down into two different posts, so here is the first “Chef Inspired Dish” recipe for Vegetarian Barley Stuffed Squash, also check out the Roasted Chicken recipe here!
+I’ve broken the two dishes we cooked together into two different posts, so here is the first “Chef Inspired Dish” recipe for Vegetarian Barley Stuffed Squash.
+Also check out the Roasted Chicken recipe here!

 Here’s a shot of the ingredients at Quality Social and my ingredients at home.
-I was able to pick up a couple of ingredients from Suzie’s Farm at the Little Italy Mercato this weekend, which Chef Dustin mentions in the video is where they get a lot of their produce!
+I was able to pick up a couple of ingredients from Suzie’s Farm at the Little Italy Mercato this weekend, which Chef Dustin mentioned is where they get a lot of their produce!

-Begin by slicing the squash in half, removing the seeds and placing cut side up on a baking sheet.
+Slice the squash in half, remove the seeds and place cut side up on a baking sheet.